-- 1. Students will demonstrate their mastery of formulating and solving problems in various areas of mathematics. - 2.
-Students will be able to communicate mathematics in well-structured sentences. - 3.
-Students will be able to develop a variety of examples to illustrate mathematical concepts, to present several ways of solving a problem, and to illustrate applications of mathematical ideas to real situations.
+1. Students will demonstrate their mastery of formulating and solving problems in various areas of mathematics.

+2. Students will be able to communicate mathematics in well-structured sentences.

+3. Students will be able to undertake independent work, explore ideas, discover mathematics and develop correct mathematical arguments and proofs of their discoveries.

-Bachelor of Arts with a major in Mathematics with Grades 8th -12th Certification (BA) Instructional Degree Program
+Bachelor of Arts with a major in Mathematics (BA) Instructional Degree Program